-Heat exhaustion is also a common side effect of lack of proper water consumption.
-The body’s temperature will rise and dizziness and fatigue can overcome the person as well as headaches.
-These symptoms can make performing any physical activity in the heat difficult and because of that an orthopedic injury can occur.
-When performing any physical activity in the heat, always hydrate.
+Heat exhaustion is also a common side effect of the lack of proper water consumption.
+The body’s temperature will rise, and dizziness and fatigue can overcome the person as well as headaches.
+These symptoms can make performing any physical activity in the heat difficult, and because of that, an orthopedic injury can occur.
+When conducting any physical activity in the heat, always hydrate.

 Challenges to Staying Hydrated

-If being subject to hot temperatures, consume 20 ounces of water 2 hours prior to beginning any physical activity outside to avoid dehydration and orthopedic injuries.
-As you are working out, continuing drinking 10 ounces every 20 minutes to avoid dehydration.
-If you feel the slightest bit dizzy or lightheaded, there is a good chance you are not drinking enough and you need to step up your drinking game.
+If being subject to hot temperatures, consume 20 ounces of water 2 hours before beginning any physical activity outside to avoid dehydration and orthopedic injuries.
+As you are working out, continuing drinking 10 ounces every 20 minutes to prevent dehydration.
+If you feel the slightest bit dizzy or lightheaded, there is a good chance you are not drinking enough, and you need to step up your drinking game.

 Even after you have stopped working out, continue drinking.
-Consume about 8 oz post workout to avoid cramping.
+Consume about 8 oz post-workout to avoid cramping.
 Always listen to your body.
 If you need a break, take one.
 If you feel like you need more water, drink some.
 If you are lightheaded or dizzy, sit down.
-No physical activity is worth risking dehydration or an orthopedic injury because of lack of water consumption.
+No physical activity is worth risking dehydration or an orthopedic injury because of a lack of water consumption.

 If you have suffered from an orthopedic injury or sports injury or would like to learn more about how to stay safe while working out in the heat, contact our Atlanta orthopedic doctors at (404) 855-2141 for a consultation.